 To explore the system's generalizability, we categorized the roles within the company into three groups: mechanically-oriented, project-oriented, and software-oriented roles.
-The queries from these roles have distinct focuses.
 Mechanically-oriented roles typically focus on truck-specific data filtering.
 Project-oriented roles often combine meta-queries with conditional filters for release management and statistical analysis.
 Software roles emphasize truck software applications and user functions.
-We can see from Table~\ref{tab:combined_performance}, both GateLens (zero-shot) and GoNoGo (few-shot) exhibit differences in system performance across these groups, which is likely stemming from the complexity and variety of their typical queries.
+We can see from Table~\ref{tab:combined_performance}, both GateLens (zero-shot) and CoT+SC (few-shot) exhibit differences in system performance across these groups, which is likely stemming from the complexity and variety of their typical queries.
 Nevertheless, the results demonstrate that GateLens is capable of supporting all groups to a high degree.
-To further evaluate GoNoGo's dependency on few-shot examples, we conducted a \textbf{leave-one-role-out} experiment.
+To further evaluate CoT+SC's dependency on few-shot examples, we conducted a \textbf{leave-one-role-out} experiment.
 In this approach, examples from a specific role are excluded in each iteration.
 For instance, 'without software' indicates that all examples from the software-oriented role have been removed, while the total number of examples is maintained by substituting them with examples from other roles.
 This highlights the potential challenges with the robustness and generalizability of techniques that rely on few-shot examples.
 This is a crucial factor to consider in industries where diverse teams collaborate and a wide range of queries may arise.

-The impact of automated systems, such as GoNoGo and GateLens, on the release process has been substantial.
-Compared to the previous manual process, GateLens has reduced the time required for Go/No-Go analytics by more than 80\%, significantly improving operational efficiency.
-Stakeholders can now focus on high-level decision-making, freed from the burden of data preparation and analysis.